A Novel Framework for Online Supervised Learning with Feature Selection: Experiments

 \subsection{\bf Real Data Analysis}

+For real data analysis, the running averages-based methods were applied to some real-world datasets such as the Year Prediction MSD, Gisette, and Dexter datasets from the UCI Machine Learning Repository \citep{uci}, and two image datasets.

+The Year Prediction MSD, with 90 features and 463,715 observations, is about the prediction of the release year of a song from audio features.
+For this dataset, the linear model was extended to a quadratic model using running averages: new features were generated as products of all pairs of the 90 features, obtaining a 4185-dimensional feature vector.

-In real data analysis, we applied the running averages based methods to some real world datasets.
-The first dataset is about age estimation from a single image.
-Age estimation is a regression problem, as the age has a continuous range of values.
-The dataset is called Wikiface \citep{rothe2015dex, rothe2016deep}, containing 53,040 face images of actors from Wikipedia and their age.
+The Wikiface \citep{rothe2015dex, rothe2018deep} dataset is about age estimation from a single image.
+Age estimation is a regression problem, as age has a continuous range of values.
+The dataset contains 53,040 face images of actors from Wikipedia and their ages.
 The faces are cropped and resized to $224\times 224$ pixels.
-From each face image a 4096 dimensional feature vector is extracted using the pre-trained VGG-16 \citep{simonyan2014very} convolutional neural network (CNN).
-A linear regression model is used to estimate the age from the 4096 dimensional feature vector.
+From each face image, a 4096-dimensional feature vector is extracted using the pre-trained VGG-16 \citep{simonyan2014very} convolutional neural network (CNN).

-The second dataset is the Year Prediction MSD dataset, from the UCI Machine Learning Repository \citep{uci}.
-This dataset, with 90 features and 463,715 observations, is about the prediction of the release year of a song from audio features.
-In this dataset, we show how to extend the linear model to a polynomial model by using running averages: we generate new features as products of all pairs of the 90 features, obtaining a 4185 dimensional feature vector.
-Then we compute the running averages and input them into OLSth or OFSA.
-Here, we will compare the $R^2$ of the linear model with the nonlinear model.
+The results of the above datasets are shown as the average of 20 random splits of 87.5\% training and 12.5\% test data for the WikiFace dataset, and 80\% training and 20\% test data for the Year Prediction MSD, Gisette, and Dexter datasets.